HTBGuy/HTBGuy/README.md

 - 👋 Hi, I’m @HTBGuy
 - 👀 I’m interested in Hack The Box / RF Hacking / Cyber Security and Coding
 - 🌱 I’m currently learning Python / Java Script
-- 📫 Anyone Can Me Reach Me On Discord HTBGuy#7498
+- 📫 You Can Reach Me On Discord HTBGuy#7498

 <!---
 HTBGuy/HTBGuy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.